-When I was a kid, my grandmother had me on a pretty regular schedule to get me out the door to school, something that I've mostly held on to ever since.
-Since I had to walk down a half-mile of dirt road (sometimes in the dark in midwinter) to wait for the bus, I had to get out on time to navigate ice and snow, or muddy, rutted roads (waiting at the bus stop meant I'd have time to feed my neighbor's horses carrots from my hand —as awesomely motivating to getting out the door as it sounds.)
+When I was a kid, my grandmother had me on a pretty regular schedule to get me out the door to school, a habit I've held on to ever since.
+I had to walk down a half-mile of dirt road (sometimes in the dark in midwinter) to wait for the bus, so I had to get out the door on time to navigate ice and snow, or muddy, rutted roads.
+(On the upside, waiting at the bus stop meant I'd have time to feed my neighbor's horses carrots from my hand — and that motivated me to get out the door!)

-Here are some other great examples, from smart, busy people.
-These are all guidelines, ideas for what you might do, if you'd like to improve your mornings — but the key is you shouldn't follow someone else's plan, but focus on what's best for you.
-If you have kids, mornings can be a great (or terrible) time to be with them.
+Here are some other great examples that I gathered from smart, busy people.
+These are all guidelines, ideas for what you might do if you'd like to improve your mornings — but the key is you shouldn't follow someone else's plan, but focus on what's best for you and borrow ideas that sound appealing.
+If you have kids, mornings can be a great (or a terrible) time to be with them.
 You might need to eat a good meal in the morning, so plan for, and honor that.
 Morning exercise is part of many people's AM routine.
-If you shower, think of how you make that morning shower experience a great one with great-smelling natural soaps, some of your favorite music via a waterproof music player, etc. The idea is to do what you need to do to set yourself up for a happy, productive day.
-It's an investment that can absolutely change your life, in a small, daily way, for the better.
+If you shower every day, think of how you make that morning shower experience a great one with great-smelling natural soaps, some of your favorite music via a waterproof music player.
+The idea is to do what you need to do to set yourself up for a happy, productive day.
+It's an investment that can absolutely change your life for the better.

 Kristen Nedopak, Los Angeles (founder, Geekie Awards; Producer; Host): "I wake up, get my coffee and shake in (I don't like heavy meals in the AM, I feel I have to detox yesterday's food out first!).
 I feed the cats, then sit in my sunny yard (filled with greenery).
 Meditation for 10-15 min.
 Then I read an inspiring article.
 THEN I let the world in, starting with replying to emails and Facebook.
 Around 10am, I'll shower and start new work for the day.
 The most valuable advice anyone has ever given me was to allow yourself time in the AM for you before you let the world in."

 Michael d'Estries, rural upstate New York (MNN writer & publisher of Ecorazzi, Dad): "Wake up (generally via one of two children), put on robe, slippers, go downstairs, make coffee, sit with kids, wife, tell kids they need to do something independent of mommy and daddy 'cause it's "coffee time," catch up with wife while looking out at snowy vista in our window seat, bathroom, shower, dressed, grab something to eat to go, and then off to daycare, work, the world."

 Amy Vernon, New York City (writer, Social media expert, Mom ): "Wake up at 5:30 a.m. to get the boys dressed for school while their dad makes breakfast.
 Get them toileted and dressed, go back to bed.
 Sleep until about 8 a.m.
 Bathroom, meds/vitamins, teeth brushing.
 Breakfast, even if it's just a little snack.
 The mornings when I hop on the computer before I do any of these things, I'm all discombobulated."

-Susan Moretti, Sydney Australia (Sales Professional, Mom): "Always a slow start, even if I have to be somewhere and running a bit late!
+Susan Moretti, Sydney Australia (sales professional, Mom): "Always a slow start, even if I have to be somewhere and running a bit late!
 Half an hour before rising, drink a glass of water and then keep snoozing.
 Then coffee and stroll around with mug in hand, perhaps glance at Fb and email but generally stare out at the ocean, sky or walk around the garden and talk to the plants.
 If I don't have to be anywhere, would start small chores around the house, (nothing dramatic!).
 Always shower, even if I'm going to the gym, only exception is if I walk my walk which could be on the cards if it's not too late in the morning.
 If I have to be somewhere, then usually I have to hurry by this time because I always take my time like this!"

 Shea Gunther, Portland Maine (MNN writer, graduate student, Dad): "On a school day, it's wake up at 7am before making breakfast for the kids (usually pancakes with fruit and whipped cream).
 After dropping the kids off at school, I drive home where I make coffee and settle into the day.
 I spend the first part of the day catching up on email and social media and then spend the rest of the day mixing in school-work, work-work, and watching videos of cats."

 Tabitha St. Bernard, New York City (fashion designer and owner of Tabii Just): I actually changed my routine for 2014 and it's made a world of difference.
 Before, I got out of bed, put on contacts, brushed teeth, headed to computer, started working.
 Now, I wake up, brush teeth, put on contacts, make fresh juice, stand face to face with my partner while we say one thing we are grateful for, drink juice, do 15 mins of yoga, drink tea, read news, work.
 I was always scared [taking time in the morning] would suck all my time but it actually makes the day feel longer."